earthly/earthly/docs/best-practices/best-practices.md

 For this reason, it is recommended to avoid using these commands as much as possible, as doing so will:

-1. Cause Earthly to behave in a non-repeatable way across other platforms, as it will realy on host-specific environment configuration.
+1. Cause Earthly to behave in a non-repeatable way across other platforms, as it will rely on host-specific environment configuration.
 2. Disable caching.
 3. Cause the specific targets to not work at all when `--ci` is passed in.